ekskog/hbvu_attic_lab/how-to-build/instructions/flatcar.md

 # Flatcar on Proxmox

-Get he latest ISO file for a ProxMox VM from the [Flatcar downloads](https://stable.release.flatcar-linux.net/amd64-usr/current/flatcar_production_iso_image.iso) page.
-Upload the iso to the NFS shared storage under templates/iso

-Create a VM with downloaded image, use the defaults from PXE WebGUI
+## Preparations

-Install a webserver on your local machine (or whatever machine you use to connect to the proxmox VMs.
+1. Install a webserver on your local machine (or whatever machine you use to connect to the proxmox VMs).
 You need this to get the ignition config files.

-Create an ignition file to allow for ssh login with a ssh key (get the key from your dev machine) with the content below and omve this file to wherever your webserver serves files (e.g. /var/www/html):
+2. Create an ignition file to allow for ssh login with a ssh key (get the key from your dev machine) with the content below and omve this file to wherever your webserver serves files (e.g. /var/www/html):

 ```json
 {